snaphat/de4dot_patcher/README.md

 # Usage

 - Run `make.bat` to compile.
-- Drop `auto_patcher.exe` the same directory as de4dot.exe and run the executable.
+- Drop `auto_patcher.exe` the same directory as de4dot and run the executable.
-- A patched version of `de4dot.exe` called `de4dotp.exe` will be in the same directory.
+- Patched versions of de4dot called `de4dotp.exe` and `de4dotp-x64.exe` will be in the same directory.
-- `de4dotp.exe` is usable without any external dependencies and can be utilized directly as an assembly with other .net code.
+- `de4dotp.exe` and `de4dotp-x64.exe` are usable without any external dependencies and can be utilized directly as an assembly with other .net code.